 Before the wine is past it’s drinking peak, which will depend on the wine.
 The myth around any wine improving with age is false – some wines should be consumed within 18 months of bottling, while others, such as those from the Bordeaux and Burgundy regions, are known for their fine wine designed for ageing.
 To find out, give MW Wines a call so we can provide you with the information you need, and then you can sell when you’re ready.
 Other than that, there’s no real ‘best time’ to sell.
 Our auctions run every four weeks, but wine can be consigned to us for sale at any time.

 How quickly will I see the results of my wine investment?

-The time it has taken to cellar your wines aside, with MW Wines you can realistically receive money in your account in less than four weeks from the time your bottles are received for auction.
+The time it has taken to cellar your wines aside, with MW Wines you can realistically receive money in your account in less than four weeks from the time your bottles arrive for auction.

 How do I submit my wines for auction?

-You can drop them in to us in Collingwood, Victoria, or otherwise we can assist with freight or potentially we’ll be able to pick them up from you.
+You can drop them into us in Collingwood, Victoria, or otherwise, we can assist with freight or potentially pick them up from you.

 Are there other costs involved in selling my wine?

 As well as the cost of transporting your wine, there is the seller’s commission (subject to a minimum of $2.75 per lot).
 Our commission starts at 13.5 per cent but reduces where the estimated value of a particular consignment rises.
 The seller receives the hammer price achieved at auction, less the commission.
 We also take zero commission on Penfolds Grange, which is unique, so the seller gets the full hammer price.

 What’s your best tip for first-time or even seasoned wine sellers?